normalM/packM/README.md

 ### TODO

--   [ ] support golang on client (with gopherjs but only work on linux host )
+-   [ ] support golang on client (with gopherjs but only work on linux build host such as wsl2, docker, etc...)